florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-22-microsoft-certification-az-104.markdown

 - Use Entra B2B for collaboration between companies.
 - Roles are provided with the combination of Roles Definitions, Scopes an the Security Principal targetted.
 - By default all users can create Management Group.
 Toggle the "Require permissions for creating new management groups" under the root management group.
+- The Entra role **User Administrator** allows user management without access to Azure ressources.
+- The role **User Access Administrator** allows to create and manage users and group but manage support tickets and service health.

+# Monitor
+- APIs
+  - metric:getBatch
+    - Retrieved batch data in place of multiple API calls.
+    - All resources must be in the same subscription, region and of the same type.

 # Alerting
 - Rate limit